08

 Racing pedigree and value retention

-Racing is the part of the sailing yacht world the trade press covers least carefully and the part that does most to support residual values at the top of the segment.
+Racing pedigree is underweighted in trade-press coverage of the segment and does more to support residual values at the top than any other single factor.
 Three circuits matter.

 The Maxi and Wally circuit.
 Maxi Yacht Rolex Cup (Porto Cervo), Voiles de Saint Tropez, Loro Piana Superyacht Regatta, Antigua Bermuda Race form the Maxi season.
 Wally hulls (Wally B, Wallygator, Wally 80 to 130) trade actively with strong residuals at the top.